albar965/littlenavmap-manual/src/en/APPROACHES.rst

 procedures.

 Some flight plan formats like X-Plane FMS allow saving and loading of procedures.
 See :ref:`flight-plan-formats-fms11`. for more information.
-Transitions cannot be saved with the MSFS PLN format (see :ref:`flight-plan-formats-msfs-pln`).

 You can enable saving of waypoints by checking :ref:`export-flight-plan-approach-waypoints` and/or :ref:`export-flight-plan-sid-star-waypoints`.
 Procedure information will be omitted if this is enabled.